fermyon/developer/content/spin/rust-components.md

 Spin aims to have best-in-class support for building components in Rust, and writing such components should be familiar for Rust developers.

+> This guide assumes you have Spin installed.
+If this is your first encounter with Spin, please see the [Quick Start](quickstart), which includes information about installing Spin with the Rust templates, installing required tools, and creating Rust applications.

 > This guide assumes you are familiar with the Rust programming language,
 > but if you are just getting started, be sure to check [the official resources for learning Rust](https://www.rust-lang.org/learn).